 - In a microwave-safe bowl, heat the milk for about 30 to 40 seconds.
 Add the sugar to the milk.
 Use a thermometer to check the temperature of the milk.
 It should be somewhere around 110ºF to 120ºF.

 - Add the yeast and stir to hydrate the yeast.
 Let it sit for 5 to 8 minutes while you prepare the other ingredients.
+After 5 to 8 minutes, the milk/yeast mixture will foam up.

 - In the bowl of a stand mixer, combine the all-purpose flour and salt.
 Fit the mixer with the dough hook.